benchristel/mydocs/recipes/quinoa-black-bean-chili.md

 ## Procedure

-1. In a large pot, saute the onions, garlic, jalapeño, spices, and fresh veggies.
+1. In a large pot, saute the onions, garlic, jalapeño, spices, and sweet potato.
-1. Add the tomatoes and simmer until the sweet potato is cooked through.
+2. Add the tomatoes and simmer until the sweet potato is cooked through.
+3. Add the other veggies.
-1. Add the beans, let them get warm.
+4. Add the beans, let them get warm.
 Cover with water and bring to a boil.
-1. 15 minutes before serving, add the raw quinoa.
+5. 15 minutes before serving, add the raw quinoa.
 Keep adding water to cover.
-1. Add the corn, and turn off the heat once it's warm.
+6. Add the corn, and turn off the heat once it's warm.
-1. Add the cooked veggie meat bits to individual servings.
+7. Add the cooked veggie meat bits to individual servings.
 Don't add them to the chili, or they'll be soggy leftover.

 ## Notes